GDPR for sales: How to find new customers without breaking the law!

 7 ways to prospect under GDPR

 For many companies, GDPR means sales teams need to make some changes to their sales techniques to stay compliant.
-Here are 7 sales prospecting techniques that you may consider adopting before the new regulation comes into effect in May 2018.
+Here are 7 sales prospecting techniques that you should consider adopting now that the new regulation has came into effect.

 1. Sales outreach